cjacker/opensource-toolchain-avr/README.md

   + AVR JTAG ICE and above for JTAG
   + or AVR JTAG ICE MKII and above for JTAG/debugwire
   + or AVR JTAG ICE 3 or ATMEL ICE for JTAG/debugwire/UPDI etc.
-  + Pickit4 for all protocols
+  + or Pickit4 for all protocols
   + or USB to TTL adapter with self-made adapter for debugwire with [dwdebug](https://github.com/dcwbrown/dwire-debug).

 **NOTE:**